Paddy Power to merge its US unit with website FanDuel

 Bookmaker will own 61% of combined business

-“We are excited to add FanDuel to the group’s portfolio of leading sports brands,” Peter Jackson, chief executive officer of Paddy Power, said.
+‘We are excited to add FanDuel to the group’s portfolio of leading sports brands,’ Peter Jackson, chief executive officer of Paddy Power, said.
+Photograph: PA

 Paddy Power Betfair has agreed to merge its US unit with website FanDuel, as the Irish bookmaker seeks to gain from an expected rise in sports betting following a Supreme Court ruling this month which legalises sports gambling in all states.